 What are Contractor Bonds?

-In legal terms, contractor bond is a binding contract between three parties, a principal, an obligee, and a surety.
+In legal terms, these bonds are a binding contract between three parties, a principal, an obligee, and a surety.
 The principal is the contractor who is seeking the bond for his business, the obligee is the organization imposing the bond requirement on the contractor, and the surety is an insurance company which guarantees their obligations.
 In the event of any claim, the surety company would pay the amount of the claim, but would then be reimbursed by the principal.